Terms And Conditions

 - Retaining walls

-If a system cannot be safely and easily transported to its location via a trolley by a single person, it will be classified as an access issue, and additional charges may apply.
+If a system cannot be safely and easily transported to its location via a trolley by a single person, it will be classified as an access issue, and additional charges will apply.
+In such cases, additional JR Gas & Water installers may be required to complete the job safely and in accordance with workplace health and safety regulations.

 5. Transactions Contemplated by This Agreement